 §745.8633.
 When may Licensing recommend a voluntary plan of action?

-(a) We may recommend a voluntary plan of action for your operation for an issue identified in §745.8605 of this title (relating to When can Licensing recommend or impose an enforcement action against my operation?) if we determine that:
+(a) We may recommend a voluntary plan of action for your operation for an issue identified in §745.8605 of this subchapter (relating to When can Licensing recommend or impose an enforcement action against my operation?) if we determine that:

 (1) You:

-(A) demonstrate the ability to identify risk;
+(A) Demonstrate the ability to identify risk;

-(B) accept responsibility for correcting deficiencies; and
+(B) Accept responsibility for correcting deficiencies; and

-(C) have the ability to make corrections;
+(C) Have the ability to make corrections;

 (2) If applicable, your operation has a history of making corrections to maintain compliance;

-(3) Your operation will be able to mitigate risk by following the plan in addition to complying with minimum standards; and
+(3) Your operation will be able to reduce risk by following the plan in addition to complying with minimum standards; and

 (4) Your operation has not participated in a voluntary plan of action during the previous 12 months for similar issues.

-(b) If you have multiple operations we may consider the factors listed in subsection (a) of this section for each of your operations when determining your eligibility to participate in a voluntary plan of action.
+(b) If a single sole proprietor, partnership, or governing body is responsible for multiple operations, we may consider your compliance history at any of those multiple operations when we use the factors listed in subsection (a) of this section to determine your eligibility to participate in a voluntary plan of action.

 (c) We will impose a more restrictive enforcement action instead of recommending a voluntary plan of action when appropriate under the criteria for that enforcement action.

-§745.8635 When may Licensing place my operation on evaluation?

-(a) We may place your operation on evaluation for an issue identified in §745.8605of this title (relating to When can Licensing recommend or impose an enforcement action against my operation?) if:

-(1) you are eligible to participate in a plan of action but refuse to do so;

-(2) your operation is unable to resolve its deficiencies and reduce risk through your implementation of or failure to implement the plan;

-(3) you have not completed evaluation for similar deficiencies within the previous 12 months; or

-(4) a more restrictive enforcement action is not necessary to reduce risk.

-(b) If we determine that you are not eligible for evaluation, we will consider imposing probation or an adverse action.
+§745.8635.
+What requirements must I meet during a voluntary plan of action?

+You must:

+(1) Correct the deficiencies and reduce risk; and

+(2) Maintain compliance with all other minimum standards, rules, and statutes.

 §745.8637.
 When may Licensing place my operation on probation?

-(a) We may place your operation on probation for an issue identified in §745.8605 of this title (relating to When can Licensing recommend or impose an enforcement action against my operation?) if we determine that:
+(a) We may place your operation on probation for an issue identified in §745.8605 of this subchapter (relating to When can Licensing recommend or impose an enforcement action against my operation?) if we determine that:

-(1) your operation does not qualify for a less restrictive enforcement action;
+(1) Your operation:

+(A) Is eligible to participate in a voluntary plan of action, but you refuse to do so; or

+(B) Does not qualify for a voluntary plan of action, including not meeting all of the requirements in §745.8633 of this division (relating to When may Licensing recommend a voluntary plan of action?);

-(2) you have not demonstrated the ability to make the necessary changes to address risk, but express a willingness to comply and make corrections;
+(2) Your operation has not demonstrated the ability to make the necessary changes to reduce risk, but expresses a willingness to comply and make corrections;

-(3) your operation will be able to mitigate risk by complying with the conditions identified in the plan in addition to minimum standards; and
+(3) Your operation will be able to reduce risk by complying with the conditions identified in the corrective action plan in addition to minimum standards; and

-(4) a more restrictive enforcement action is not necessary to reduce risk.
+(4) A more restrictive enforcement action is not necessary to reduce risk.

+(b) If a single sole proprietorship, partnership, or governing body is responsible for multiple operations, we may consider your compliance history at any of those operations when we use the factors listed in subsection (a) of this section to determine your eligibility for probation.

-(b) If we determine that are you not eligible for probation, we will consider imposing an adverse action.
+(c) If we determine that are you not eligible for probation, we will consider imposing an adverse action.

-§745.8639.
-What requirements must I meet during a voluntary plan of action?

-You must:

-(1) correct your operation's deficiencies and reduce risk; and

-(2) maintain compliance with all other Licensing statutes, rules, and minimum standards.

 §745.8641.
-What requirements must I meet during the evaluation or probation period?
+What requirements must I meet during the probation period?

 You must:

-(1) comply with all of the conditions imposed by the corrective action plan;
+(1) Comply with all of the conditions imposed by the corrective action plan;

-(2) correct the deficiencies;
+(2) Correct the deficiencies and reduce risk;

-(3) unless you are an independent or agency foster family home, post the evaluation letter or the probation notice in a prominent place(s) near all public entrances; and
+(3) Unless you are an independent or agency foster family home, post the probation notice or copy in prominent places near all public entrances; and

-(4) maintain compliance with all other Licensing statutes, rules, and minimum standards.
+(4) Maintain compliance with all other minimum standards, rules, and statutes.

 §745.8643.
-What may Licensing do if my operation's compliance with standards does not improve as a result of the voluntary or corrective action?
+What may Licensing do if my operation's compliance with minimum standards, rules, or statutes does not improve as a result of the voluntary plan of action or corrective action plan?